-Singapore LGBT rally says 'no choice' but to bar outsiders - BBC News
+Singapore LGBT rally bars non-residents

 They acknowledged the new restrictions could separate couples, friends and families, adding they were "just as upset by this".

 Pink Dot warned that if non-Singaporeans or non-permanent residents insisted on attending the event, both they and the organisers could be charged and prosecuted.
-The BBC has contacted Singapore's police for comment.

-Last month, Singapore's Home Affairs and Law Minister, K Shanmugram, made a statement about the government's tightening rules on foreigners participating in public assemblies deemed political in nature.
+Singapore's Ministry of Home Affairs said it was not trying to proscribe such events.

-"It has been the government's longstanding position that foreigners and foreign entities should not import foreign politics into Singapore; nor should they interfere in our domestic issues, especially those of a political or controversial nature," Mr Shanmugam was quoted as saying by Channel News Asia.
+"This approach is consistent with the government's long-held position that foreigners and foreign entities should not engage in our domestic issues, especially political issues or controversial social issues," a spokesperson told the BBC.

+The spokesperson said that the rules were "applied equally to all public assemblies and processions".

 Human rights group Amnesty International said it was concerned that new powers would be used to "further curtail freedom of expression and peaceful assembly in a country where government critics and activists are already heavily controlled".